Associate Professor, History, School of Humanities

 Research and Scholarly Interests

 Dr. Warecki began teaching Canadian History at Brescia in 1993 on a contract basis, and has been a full-time faculty member since 2002.
 He received the Brescia University College Award for Excellence in Teaching in the Spring of 2009, and chaired the Division of Social Sciences for four years (2009-13).
 Warecki specializes in North American Environmental History, particularly the history of wilderness protection and public parks policy.
-He teaches courses in Canadian History (Introductory; Post-Confederation; Social History; Editorial Cartoons), and Environmental History (Canadian, and Canada-USA).
-He continues to work on a biography of J.R.
+He teaches courses in Canadian History (Introductory; PostConfederation; Social History; Editorial Cartoons), and Environmental History (Canadian, and Canada-USA).
+He continues to work on a full-length biography of J.R.
 Dymond (1887-1965), a scientist, educator, and conservationist.
 Dymond was born and raised on a farm in southwestern Ontario.
 He became a University of Toronto Zoology professor, specialist in Ichthyology (fish studies), a Director of the Royal Ontario Museum of Zoology (1931-48), and founder of interpretive services in Ontario’s provincial parks.
 Dymond educated people about the natural world and promoted conservation through groups like the Federation of Ontario Naturalists.
 In June 2019 Warecki presented a paper to the Agricultural History Society in Washington D.C. on Dymond’s work during the Great War as a Seed Analyst for the Canadian Department of Agriculture.
 The scientist’s influence on park policy was the focus of an initial volume in a series of biographical booklets by Warecki, published by The Friends of Algonquin Park.
 Each book will trace changes to the park through environmental leadership.
 A second completed manuscript, on forester and zoologist Douglas Pimlott and his preservationist colleagues, will be published when funding is secured.
 Warecki is also co-editing a special issue of Ontario History on the environment.
 He will continue work on the Dymond biography during a six-month sabbatical beginning in January 2020.

 - History 2170A: Parks, People, and Power